railwayapp/templates/examples/telegram-bot/README.md

 - Install dependencies `yarn`
 - Connect to your Railway project `railway init`
-- Add the bot token as an environment variable `TELEGRAM_BOT_TOKEN`
 - Start the development server `railway run yarn dev`

 ## 📝 Notes